RadixSeven/VoluntaryTracker/QuickAndDirty/0Readme.txt

 Dependencies
 ------------

-I've written things using python3, so it is not backwards compatible
+I've written things using python 2.7

 Requires installing fbconsole (for access to facebook) and Requests (for the current way of handling HTTP

-$ pip install fbconsole
+$ sudo pip install fbconsole
-$ sudo pip install requests
+$ sudo apt-get install python-requests #Default pip installation fails on ubuntu

 ------------------------------------------------------------------------------
 Important improvements to make it useful to others